JetBrains/Qodana/topics/dotnet.md

               <li><a href="%Dplugin%">Docker</a> and <a href="%DPplugin%">Docker Pipeline</a> are required for running Docker images,</li>
               <li><a href="%Gplugin%">git</a> is required for git operations in Jenkins projects.</li>
               </list>
-              <p>Make sure that Docker is installed and accessible by Jenkins.</p>
+              <p>Make sure that Docker is installed and accessible to Jenkins.</p>
-              <p>If applicable, make sure that Docker is accessible by the <code>jenkins</code> user as described in the
+              <p>If applicable, make sure that Docker is accessible to the <code>jenkins</code> user as described in the
               <a href="%Dockeraccess%">Manage Docker as a non-root user</a> section of the Docker documentation.</p>
             </step>
             <step>In Jenkins, create the <code>qodana-token</code> <a href="https://www.jenkins.io/doc/book/using/using-credentials/">credential</a> and save the